-We are now taking bookings for our 2018 – 2019 course, for more details and to apply please click here..
+We are now taking applications for our 2019 – 2020 course, for more details and to apply please click here..

 The Equine Assisted Learning Facilitator Training Programme will provide learners with the skills, understanding and practical experience of involving equines in programmes which can assist in the achievement of cognitive and behavioural changes amongst young people, teenagers and adults.

 At the end of the Equine Assisted Learning Facilitator Training Programme, learners will be able to offer equine assisted learning and coaching to young children, teenagers and adults from all different backgrounds.

 At the end of the Equine Assisted Learning Facilitator Training Programme, learners will be able to: